revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/07-DataBinding.md

 ---

-3. What are the ways of databinding in angular?
+3. What are the ways of data binding in angular?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)